-Ultimately, four experimental conditions were established and compared:
+Ultimately, four experimental conditions were established and compared in this study:

-A. Posthypnotic Suggestion (PHS) + Original Waking Instructions (OWI); N = 8.

-B. Posthypnotic Suggestion (PHS) + Revised Waking Instructions (RWI); N = 7.

-C. Original Waking Instructions (OWI) only; N = 8.

-D. Revised Waking Instructions (RWI) only; N = 7.
+A.PHS + Owl(N = 8)B.PHS + Mix(N = 7)C.OWl only(N = 8)D.RWI only(N = 7)

-There was no significant difference in the average level of hypnotic susceptibility between any of these conditions (A = 8.6, B = 9.3, C = 8.1, D = 8.7), nor were there any differences between these conditions with respect to age or level of dream recall reported prior to the experiment.
+There was no significant difference in the average level of hypnotic susceptibility between any of these conditions (A = 8.6, B = 9.3, C = 8.1, D = 8.7), nor were there any differences between these conditions with respect to age or level of' dream recall reported prior to the experiment.

-The majority of participants in all conditions reported more than once for each lucid dream.
+The majority of participants in all conditions reported more than one lucid dream, and many subjects signaled more than once from each lucid dream.
 A complex measure of interrater reliability of signal detection between the experimenters and blind raters was found to be comparable to that reported in earlier studies by Hearne (1978) and LaBerge (1980).